Die4Ever/deus-ex-randomizer/src/notes/patchv3.8.1.md

 ## Major Changes

+- Slightly reduced lock strength of doors that have randomized lock strength.
+Also slightly reduced randomized lockpick quantities to compensate.
+- Increased the New Game+ minimum value for lockpicks and multitools from 5% up to 10%.

 ## GMDX Major Changes
   - When loading an old save, you may experience some oddities until you progress to a new map.
 We would recommend progressing until the end of a mission before updating, or start a new game.